Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: STT for Multi-Beam Cases

 where $\mathbf{c}_{\mathrm{B},t} \in \mathbb{C}^{N_{\rm s} \times 1}$ and $\mathbf{c}_{\mathrm{U},t}\in \mathbb{C}^{N_{\rm s} \times 1}$ denote the transmitted pilot signals at the BS and the UE, respectively, $\mathbf{\Lambda }_{\mathrm{B}, t} \in \mathbb{R}^{N_{\rm s} \times N_{\rm s}}$ and $\mathbf{\Lambda }_{\mathrm{U}, t} \in \mathbb{R}^{N_{\rm s} \times N_{\rm s}}$ are diagonal power allocation matrices during beam training, whose entries satisfy $\mathrm{Tr}\left\{ \mathbf{\Lambda }_{\mathrm{B}, t}^{T}\mathbf{\Lambda }_{\mathrm{B}, t} \right\} =P_{\mathrm{B}} $ and $\mathrm{Tr}\left\{ \mathbf{\Lambda }_{\mathrm{U}, t}^{T}\mathbf{\Lambda }_{\mathrm{U}, t} \right\} =P_{\mathrm{U}}$, respectively, and $\mathbf{n}_{\mathrm{U}} \sim \mathcal{C} \mathcal{N} (\boldsymbol{0},\sigma^{2}\mathbf{I}_M) $ and $ {\mathbf{n}_{\mathrm{B}}}\sim \mathcal{C} \mathcal{N} (\boldsymbol{0},\sigma^{2}\mathbf{I}_N)$ are the complex Gaussian noise at the UE and the BS, respectively.

 Like the single-beam case, the beam training protocol is divided into two phases, i.e., a sensing phase lasting for $T_{\rm s}$ and a training phase lasting for $T_{\rm a}$.
 However, different from the single-beam STT, the multi-beam STT trains the beams successively during the training phase.
 For instance, when the $i$-th beam is trained sufficiently, the successive beam indexed by $i+1$ will be trained in the space that is orthogonal to all the predecessor beams.
 It is noted that the duration for training each beam is not necessarily identical and is controlled by a threshold.
+Similar to the single-beam case, the overall procedure of the multi-beam STT scheme is illustrated by Fig. \ref{fig:STT_multi-beam}, where ``MD" refers to ``multiple data streams".
+It is important to highlight that the sensing phase is carried out only once, since all beams are sharing one common wavenumber domain.